danielfm/django-flash/doc/source/usage.rst

         del request.flash['key']

-Although we are using just *string* values, you are free to use any *pickleable* object.

 To see the list of all methods available to you, take a look at the :class:`djangoflash.models.FlashScope` documentation.

+Although this example uses only *string* values, you are free to use, both as keys and values, any object that can be *pickled*.
+See the `pickle module <http://docs.python.org/library/pickle.html>`_ for more details on this subject.

 .. _flash-default-lifecycle: